Files

 Docker

-To apply AsciiDoc3 you need the suitable program- and conf-files, images and so on.
-This environment is available in the download area — note the substring docs in the link.
-This is a tar.gz-archive for GNU/Linux and suitable for Windows, too.
+You find the images on docker hub.
+To run the AsciiDoc3-image you need the suitable program- and conf-files, images and so on.
+This environment is given in the tarball asciidoc3-latest.tar.gz and/or AsciiDoc3-402-setup.exe for GNU/Linux and Windows, respectively.

 The docker option is a recommended way to use AsciiDoc3.
 See the infos here.